Call for Dorset conurbation council merger

 "Lets look at the conurbation geographically - it is one place.
-All the businesses that work here and the people that live here - they live in one community."'Lot of duplication'
+All the businesses that work here and the people that live here - they live in one community."

 John Beesley, leader of Bournemouth Borough Council, said: "For local council tax payers, I would suggest [it was] a very bad idea, and one that will cost a great deal of money without actually delivering better services."

 Borough of Poole council leader Elaine Atkinson said: "Beyond my lifetime, I'm sure it will happen, but I can't see it on the table at the moment."

 Christchurch and East Dorset Partnership chief executive David McIntosh said: "Whilst the principle is sensible, the practicalities of going from where we are to a unitary in the south east Dorset conurbation is quite a big task and not one that I believe would be worthwhile."

 Mr Trenchard said: "There are such a lot of activities and duplication going on in the area, it will save a considerable amount of money."

 "The government has asked the local councils to come up with a plan to reduce the number of councils.
 They are not exactly responding very positively to that suggestion but at a stroke you could reduce the number of councillors for every ward to one and you'd immediately have an overall council at a third of the present size."